vonpessi/grouped-list/README.md

 git clone https://github.com/vonpessi/grouped-list.git
 ```
 ### Prerequisites
+For testing purpose all the necessary files comes with this repository.
 #### 1. List of URLs.

 In this example I used a https://www.randomlists.com/ website to generate 100 random URLs and saved these on example_list_of_urls.txt. (example_list_of_urls.txt comes with this repository)